Liverpool boss Benitez forced to act after Gerrard clashes with Portsmouth's Brown

+Liverpool boss Rafa Benitez is confident skipper Steven Gerrard will escape action after his clash with Portsmouth's Michael Brown.
 The 4-1 victory was overshadowed slightly by Gerrard's apparent forearm to the back of Brown's neck in the second half, after which the Liverpool captain was immediately substituted by Benitez.

 "I don't think so," said the Spaniard when asked if he was worried about retrospective action against his captain.

 "I haven't seen it but I was asking and I think it was nothing."

 Benitez also played down the immediate substitution of Gerrard, adding: "We were thinking of changing Torres, Glen Johnson and Gerrard and we did it."

 Only a week ago Gerrard found himself in a similar situation for an alleged v-sign made at referee Andre Marriner in the defeat at Wigan.

 That went no further as the official said he had seen the incident at the time and decided it did not warrant any action.

 On Monday night, referee Stuart Attwell was very close to the incident but took no action but it remains to be seen whether he will be asked to look at it again by the Football Association.